LeandroJOA/LeandroJOA/README.md

 **Talking about me:**

 - 🎓 Graduating in Information Systems at UNIDESC
-- 🔧 Always looking to learn new technologies;
+- 🔧 Always looking to learn new technologies
-- 📫 Reach me out with leandrojoapi@gmail.com;
+- 📫 Reach me out with leandrojoapi@gmail.com
 - 🇧🇷 Live in Brazil

 ---